 * Add attribute values (for example, green, blue or pink)

 Once you have created a product, you need to configure which product type.
 There are three different product types:

 Consumable Product: In this type of product type, the stock is not managed.
 It means you need to deliver the product as soon as you receive it.
 This type of product stock is not maintained in the system and it is only there for a short duration.

-Service Product: A service is a non-material product which an organization provides.
+Service Product: A service is a non-material product that an organization provides.
 This type of product will configure at the time when your organization is providing a particular service to its customers.
 For example, consulting service

 Stockable Product: It is a product type for which you can manage stock.
 The replenishment of this product is generally automated as defined by the rules established in Odoo.
-For stockable product, Odoo ERP creates a shipment transaction against a purchase order.
+For stockable products, Odoo ERP creates a shipment transaction against a purchase order.

 If you select your product type as stockable product, then you can also set reordering rules, Traceability, Bill of Materials and Routes for the same.

 In stockable products, you can maintain minimum stock levels by defining reordering rules for stock in the ERP system.
 This way the stock will not reach the minimum levels.
 In case you do not set the Reordering rule, Odoo ERP will show up warning messages in the quotation if there isn’t enough balance in the stock.

 It refers to the rule to trigger the purchase of a product when the stock reaches its minimum level.
 You can create a custom rule to restock your inventory automatically.